feather-design-system/feather-design-system/docs/Components/Autocomplete/README.md

 ### Highlighting

 Highlighting can be used to showcase what part of the string matched the search query.
-By default this is set to off.
+By default the `highlight` prop is set to off.
 Currently the only other option is `ignore-case`, this will match the first instance of the query string in the `textProp` regardless of case.

 ### Events

-- `search` - Emits `string` query coming from the autocomplete.
-This event is throttled.
+- `search` - Emits the `string` query coming from the autocomplete.
+This event is throttled (debounced).
 - `update:modelValue` - Emits an array that is the new value of the autocomplete.
 - `new` - Emits `string` that should be the display text of the new element.
 This event is only used when `allowNew` is `true`.